tasin-hasan353/Third-Project/README.md

 # Third-Project
-For learning Github properly with Apna College, I created the third project repo.
-I want to master on Github
+For learning Github properly with Apna College, I created the third project repo.<br> <b>I want to master on Github.</b>